-Clarets striker Ashley Barnes is determined to prevent his Premier League dream from transforming in to a nightmare scenario.
+Clarets striker Barnes determined to extend Premier League stay

 The 25-year-old’s days of plying his trade in the lower echelons of England’s football pyramid have been consigned to memory.